My Morning Routine

 I tend to work out in the afternoon—usually sometime between 2-4:00pm.

 I’ll run on the lake in Austin, or swim in Barton Springs.
 If it’s a CrossFit day, I’ll go to the early evening class.
 When I travel though, my schedule is not as much in my control so I go for a long run in the morning, say from 7:00-8:00am or 8:00-9:00am, and then start the day knowing that however it turns out, at least I got a run in.
+I workout every day so it gets pretty tiring.
+I’m thinking of getting a Glutamine supplement so I can recover from workouts better.

 How soon do you check your phone in the morning?